andywaite/unusable-podcast/podcasts/003-unusable-measurements.md

 duration: 00:49:00
 ---

-In this episode Andrew & David discuss units of measurements (including time & length) and how unnecessarily complicated they are.
+In this episode Andrew &amp; David discuss units of measurements (including time &amp; length) and how unnecessarily complicated they are.
 Also there's a brief discussion about how babies should be measured, David talks about how showers should work, and Andy talks about touchscreen drinks dispensers.

 Links to things mentioned: